Credit Card Debt: How Much is Too Much?

 Payment History

-Paying Off Too Much Credit Card Debt
+Pay Off Your Credit Card Debt

 There is no magic number for how much credit card debt is too much.
 As a credit card holder, you should be aware of your spending habits and balances if you want to avoid the cycle of debt.